-The Club has announced a consolidated comprehensive loss of \$251,207 for 2014 (2013: comprehensive profit of \$1,226,349).
+The Club has announced a consolidated comprehensive loss of \$3,318,274 for 2015 (2014: comprehensive loss \$283,146).
+This includes asset write offs of \$1,899,011 primarily related to the demolition of the Brownlow and Jennings stands in preparation for redevelopment.

-Over the past decade the Club has invested over \$13 million back into Simonds Stadium for stages 1-3 of the stadium's redevelopment so far, and our debt for stages 2-3 is currently \$4.26 million.
-Whilst no doubt this has been a good investment, our consistent profits over many years are not seen in our current bank balance.
-We also continue to invest in feasibility studies for stages 4 & 5, having spent \$752,000 in that area already.
+Over the past decade the Club has invested over \$13 million back into Simonds Stadium for Stages 1-3 of the stadium's redevelopment so far, and our debt for stages 2-3 is currently \$3.7 million.
+Whilst no doubt this has been a good investment, our consistent profits over many years are not seen in our current bank balance as we continue to fund our debt repayments.
+Furthermore the Club will also invest further into the latest stage of Redevelopment (Stage 4).
+We also continue to invest in feasibility studies for Stage 5 to finish the Stadium.

-The Club's net asset position is \$10.9 million (2013: \$11.2 million).
+The Club's net asset position is \$7.7 million (2014: \$10.9 million)